ThinkInvis/RoR2-TILER2/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TILER2/blob/master/changelog.md

+**7.3.4**

+- CatalogBoilerplate language setup should no longer be able to cause a game-load-halting error if a token requests an unexpected number of sub-tokens.
+- Fixed incorrect assembly version string from last version (kind of a moot point now).

 **7.3.3**

 - Fixed a potential cascading error while trying to set up language for a CatalogBoilerplate which never received name tokens.